 - Push your finger all the way into the finger sensor and tape the cord of the sensor to your forearm

 - Plug the port from the sensor into the port on the MediByte– be sure the red line on the connector lines up with the red lines on the MediByte unit

 Here’s a video on how to set-up the device https://www.youtube.com/watch?v=tdJ3fx5TlYw

-If you wake up in the middle of the night for any reason, such as to use the bathroom or get some water, leave the device on.
+During your home sleep test, if you wake up in the middle of the night for any reason, such as to use the bathroom or get some water, leave the device on.
 It’s vital that you continue recording all night.

 When you wake up after a night’s rest, that’s when you should turn off the device and place the equipment back into the case, with the exception of the nasal cannula which will be discarded.
 Return the Medibyte system according to the instructions you were given.

-If you have any questions we can answer about the at-home sleep test or the MediByte system, feel free to contact our office by calling (613) 454-1854, and one of our knowledgeable team members will be happy to get the answer for you.
+If you have any questions we can answer about the home sleep test or the MediByte system, feel free to contact our office by calling (613) 454-1854, and one of our knowledgeable team members will be happy to get the answer for you.

 To avoid damaging the system, you’ll want to follow a few simple steps.
 These include:

 - Keep the device away from flames